ksm2264/auto-streamer/README.md

 - Create new Source -> Media Source -> name it 'dynamic' -> check "local file", uncheck "looping"
 - Create a looping source with looping animation (local file, looping = True).
 Use your idle_animation.gif
 - Create an Image source with the portrait, put it behind the looping source (in case Nero cropped the image weirdly)
-- Tools -> Websocket Server Settings -> Set port to 4444, password to 123 (this allows the python program to communicate with OBS)
+- Tools -> Websocket Server Settings -> Set port to 4444, password to 123 (this allows the python program to communicate with OBS) -> Check Enable Websocket Server

 # and go:
 `python -m streamer.main`